 The payload bay offers a large volume available for microgravity and/or space environment experiments.
 Depending on the type of payload the fairing can be jettisoned to offer a dramatic scenery of the Earth below.
 The bay is detached from the thruster during reentry.
 It gently splashes-down into the ocean thanks to parachutes and recovered later-on.

-This engine provides a nominal thrust of 30 kN and peaks to 40 kN at lift-off thanks to the ability of HRE to modulate its thrust.
-Combustion from HTPB/LOx propellants do not produce toxic fumes.
+This engine provides a max thrust of 100 kN.
+Combustion from HDPE/LOx propellants do not produce toxic fumes.
 The fumes are harmless for the inhabitants and wildlife surrounding the launching area.
-This first stage engine is equipped with an aerospike nozzle to benefit from highest propulsive efficiency during ascent and atmosphere pressure variation.
+This first stage engine is equipped with a bell-shaped nozzle to benefit from highest propulsive efficiency during ascent and atmosphere pressure variation.

 This single-stage-to-Karman-line is able to send the payload above the Earth atmosphere for a free-fall flight of about 5 to 10 minutes.
 During this lapse of time, the payload is in microgravity and can be exposed to Space environment.